baerlachlan/smk-rnaseq-counts/README.md

 1. Download and extract the workflow's [latest release](https://github.com/baerlachlan/smk-rnaseq-star-featurecounts/releases/latest)
 1. Remove unrequired files
     ```bash
-    rm .gitignore .snakemake-workflow-catalog.yml
+    rm .snakemake-workflow-catalog.yml
     ```
 1. Follow the instructions in [`config/README.md`](config/README.md) to modify `config/samples.tsv` and `config/units.tsv`
 1. Follow the comments in `config/config.yaml` to configure the workflow parameters
-1. Use the example profile in `workflow/profiles/example/config.v8+.yaml` as a guide to fine-tune workflow-specific resource configuration
+1. Use the example profile in `workflow/profiles/default/config.v8+.yaml` as a guide to fine-tune workflow-specific resource configuration
     - NOTE: the example profile has been designed for compatibility with my [SLURM profile](https://github.com/baerlachlan/smk-cluster-generic-slurm)
-    - To automatically enable a workflow-specific profile, move it to `workflow/profiles/default`, for example:
-        ```bash
-        cp -r workflow/profiles/example workflow/profiles/default
-        ```
 1. Execute the workflow
     ```bash
     snakemake